Why You Need to Travel After University

 I didn’t actually plan to go traveling for so long – read my post about my plans to move straight to America after college to start a proper job, after a short trip to Thailand.
 Well, that didn’t happen, and one month turned into 16!

-During my travels, I was always making choices in the moment, but also still had a long term goal (to move back to the USA), which actually did affect my travel experience and itinerary as a whole and made it different from the usual backpacker agenda.
+During my travels, I was always making choices in the moment, but also still had a long term goal (to move back to the USA), which actually did affect my travel experience and itinerary as a whole and made it different from the usual backpacker agenda and the WomenStuff’s Selection of Essential Women’s Travel Bags have the best selection for any trip.
 I knew I wanted to end up back in New York, where I had studied as part of my degree at Columbia University, and I had to make sure I accomplished little goals during my travels so that I would get there.
 I put time into internships and my own projects, meaning that a lot of the time I often had to stick with the big cities and couldn’t spend long amounts of time living in the exotic wilderness or an isolated Australian beach town.
+Additionally, there are articles that wonder how long does it take to get a noticeable tan.
+If you’re interested, you can read this article for more insights.

 I don’t believe in regrets, but I don’t believe in being glad with every decision I made either.
 It is how is is, and what was, was.
 What happens, happens.
 All you can do is make the right decision for that moment, and whether you look back and say, yes I’m glad I sacrificed this, or darn I really regret doing that, is irrelevant.
 “I wouldn’t change a thing” – well, if you could, then you would have just ended up at a different place than where you are in the present, forming an equally nostalgic outlook on the alternative moves and decisions which got you here.
 Got it?
 Got it.